AlphaGit/worklogger/README.md

 ### Specific to the application flow:

 - `/inputs`: Input classes.
-    - `/input/{inputType}/Input.js`: Main entry class for the input.
+    - `/input/{InputType}/Input.js`: Main entry class for the input. `inputType` uses PascalCase naming.
 - `/conditions`: Evaluators for conditions on operations.
-    - `/conditions/{conditionType}.js`: Main entry class for the condition.
+    - `/conditions/{conditionType}.js`: Main entry class for the condition. `conditionType` uses camelCase naming.
 - `/actions`: Transformation operations on each worklog.
-    - `/actions/{actionType}.js`: Main entry class for the action.
+    - `/actions/{actionType}.js`: Main entry class for the action. `actionType` uses camelCase naming.
 - `/formatters`: Formatter classes.
-    - `/formatters/{outputType}/{formatterType}.js`: Main entry class for the formatter.
-Notice that different formatters will be grouped for a single output.
+    - `/formatters/{OutputType}/{formatterType}.js`: Main entry class for the formatter.
+Notice that different formatters will be grouped for a single output. `OutputType` uses PascalCase naming. `formatterType` uses camelCase naming.
 - `/outputs`: Output classes.
-    - `/outputs/{outputType}/Output.js`: Main entry class for the output.
+    - `/outputs/{OutputType}/Output.js`: Main entry class for the output. `OutputType` uses PascalCase naming.

+#### Naming

+This is the logic behind the naming conventions:

+- Inputs and Outputs will usually refer to third-party products.
+Examples are Google Calendar, Harvest.
+As such, the convention is to have them PascalCased, even for cases where this does not happen (like TextFile or Email).
+- All the other namings are not proper nouns (conditions, formatters and actions), so they use camelCase naming schemes.

+## How to set this up

+(More documentation coming later on on how to install worklogger and configure integrations.)

-## Allowing Google Calendar APIs
+### Allowing Google Calendar APIs

 (Steps from here: https://developers.google.com/google-apps/calendar/quickstart/nodejs)